Kevin Roberts (footballer, born 1989): Cambridge United

 Roberts joined Cambridge United in February 2010 after his contract with Chester was terminated, signing a contract until the end of the season.

 Roberts signed a one-year contract extension at Cambridge United during the summer of 2010.
 Following a difficult season in which Cambridge battled relegation, Martin Ling was sacked and replaced by new manager Jez George, who signed Roberts to a further years contract for the 2011/12 season and reaffirmed his place as the club's first choice right back.
 Following a barren first 18 months at the club, Roberts scored his first goal for Cambridge in the club's 3–0 home victory against Southport, going on to add another two goals in his next three appearances.

 On 4 October 2013, Roberts joined Conference North club Brackley Town on a one-month loan.
 He was released by Cambridge on 27 May 2014.

 FC Halifax Town

 He signed for Conference Premier club F.C.
 Halifax Town on 1 July 2014.

 Wrexham

 On 20 July 2017, Roberts signed for National League club Wrexham on a two-year contract for an undisclosed fee.
 He was released on 8 May 2019.

 Chester

 On 24 May 2019, Roberts signed for National League North club Chester on a one-year deal.

+It was announced on 13 February 2026 that Roberts would retire from professional football after Chester’s game against Darlington, after spending 6 and a half years at the club.
+He is set to join EFL club Tranmere Rovers as a full-time physiotherapist.